jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * "href" -- The target URL is set to the HTTPS URL of the geofeed file for an IP network.
 * "type" -- "application/geofeed+csv" (see (#media_type_for_a_geofeed_link)).

-An IP network object returned by an RDAP server MAY contain zero or more geofeed link objects.
+An IP network object returned by an RDAP server MAY contain zero or more geofeed link objects, though typically an IP network will have either no such link objects or only one.
 An example scenario where more than one geofeed link object would be returned is when the server is able to represent that data in multiple languages (see the "hreflang" member of a link object).

 ## Extension Identifier